FlowLLM-AI/flowllm/docs/operations.md

 ## Operation Overview

-Operations are the core building blocks of LLMFlow pipelines.
+Operations are the core building blocks of flowllm pipelines.
 They encapsulate specific functionality and can be chained together to create complex workflows.
 Each operation:

 - Inherits from `BaseOp`
 - Has access to the pipeline context